De rebus in Oriente mirabilibus: Old English translation

 The Latin text arrived in Anglo-Saxon England between about 650 and 750.
 It was translated into Old English during the reign of Alfred the Great (871–899) or perhaps slightly later.
-It is found in the Nowell Codex (London, British Library, Cotton Vitellius A.XV) from around the year 1000.
+It is found in the illuminated Nowell Codex (London, British Library, Cotton Vitellius A.XV) from around the year 1000.
 A different translation appears alongside the Latin text in manuscript D (London, British Library, Cotton Tiberius B.V, part 1).

 Old French translation

 Lepistle le roy P[ar]imenis a lempereur, a translation into Old French, is found in a single manuscript that was copied not long after 1304, now Brussels, Bibliothèque Royale, MS 14562.
 It is not the original manuscript of the translation but a copy.
 The scribe who copied it was trained in Flanders.
 It is in the Picard dialect, probably that spoken around Amiens.

 The Picard translation belongs to redaction II.
 Several peculiarities show that it belongs to the same tradition as the English translation and the Latin version in Bodley 614, but whereas the English version has lost the epistolary framing, the Picard version retains it.